liamgerard/GES/README.md

 For detailed installation, use, and uninstallation instructions, reference the file "1.
 GerardExcelShortcuts Instructions".

-For security verification or to modify the add-in, the uncompiled source code is in the folder "4.
-Uncompiled Source Code".
+The uncompiled source code is in the folder "4.
+Uncompiled Source Code" and can be used for security verification or to modify the add-in.

+Please note that the GerardExcelShortcuts Add-In functions exclusively on Windows operating systems.
+This limitation is due to Excel’s reliance on COM objects, which are specific to the Windows platform.
+As a result, the add-in is incompatible with non-Windows operating systems, such as macOS or Linux.